Do you need building regulations approval?

 Building regulations approval often applies to extensions and loft conversions.
 This includes any addition to a house, like a new room or a significant alteration to its roof space.

-Loft conversions, especially those involving structural changes, also typically require approval.
+Loft conversions, especially those involving structural changes, also require approval.
 The process ensures the extension or conversion adheres to safety standards and structural integrity.

 Internal and structural alterations